5 Reasons Why Experiences Make Better Gifts Than Physical Objects

 Moreover, the accumulation of material things inspires a constant feeling of “looking ahead” to the next thing, which prevents satisfaction of the present moment.
 Once you finally get that new car you’ve wanted for so long, what’s next?
 Renovate the kitchen?
 Buy a larger sofa?

-To some extent, you can get caught in this vicious cycle with experiential purchases as well – “I’ve been to Italy, now I want to go to Japan!
-Now I want to do Everest Base Camp, and then I want to go snowboarding in the Alps,” and so on.
+To some extent, you can get caught in this vicious cycle with experiential purchases as well – “I’ve done scuba diving, now I want to go Parasailing!
+Now I want to do Rafting, and then I want to go Hiking,” and so on.

 However, Gilovich’s research indicates that those who invest in experiential purchases (such as travel, kite-surfing, white-water rafting, skydiving, etc.) are better at enjoying themselves in the present moment.
 This is a very desirable trait, as it stops you from living in a state of perpetual dissatisfaction.

 4. Material Things Lead to “Keeping Up with the Joneses” Syndrome

 When people sit down to discuss experiences, we tend not to compare ourselves or “one-up” each other as much as when we discuss our possessions.
 It’s natural to be jealous of your neighbour’s bigger house, or your co-worker’s better suit, or your friend’s nicer furniture.

 Experiential comparisons can certainly inspire envy (“That safari sounds amazing, I wish I could visit Africa!”) but not in the same way.
 Experiences are something we keep inside us for our own satisfaction, rather than a status symbol we expose for all to see.

 As Gilovich said himself, “Our experiences are a bigger part of ourselves than our material goods.
 You can really like your material stuff.
 You can even think that part of your identity is connected to those things, but nonetheless they remain separate from you.
 In contrast, your experiences really are part of you.
 We are the sum total of our experiences.”